Terms and conditions

 Q: Can I submit an image, which is not strictly scientific?

-A: Yes, go for our category The People of Science.
+A: Yes, go for our category Behind the Scenes.
 It is extremely broad and welcomes not only people photography, but all images that capture the essence of the science lifestyle with all of its exciting and equally frustrating moments.
 For example, it can include abstract images, glimpses of the life in the lab, the offices, and the dark rooms.

 Q: Do I have to be a Ph.D. or a Postdoc to submit an image?

-A: No, anyone affiliated to the Faculty of Biology and Medicine can make a submission.
+A: No, anyone affiliated to the Faculty of Biology and Medicine and the Faculty of Geosciences and Environment can make a submission.